Fate of Topological Dirac Magnons in van der Waals Ferromagnets at Finite Temperature: Results

-It is worth noting that the linewidth peak heights near the K point predicted by the Hartree+reduced sunset and the resummation are comparable, suggesting that the Hartree+reduced sunset approximation—which represents the lowest-order approach for evaluating linewidths—is not entirely inadequate, as it can still provide a reasonable approximation in certain momentum regions at the lowest temperature, even though the underlying physics captured by the Hartree+reduced sunset and the resummation are fundamentally different, and only the latter is technically justified.
+It is worth noting that the linewidth peak positions near the K point predicted by the Hartree+reduced sunset and by the resummation are comparable, even though their absolute magnitudes differ.
+This suggests that the Hartree+reduced sunset approximation---which represents the lowest-order approach for evaluating linewidths---is not entirely inadequate, as it can still provide a reasonable approximation in certain momentum regions at the lowest temperature.
+Nevertheless, the underlying physics captured by the Hartree+reduced sunset and the resummation are fundamentally different, and only the latter is technically justified.
 This underscores the importance of comparing results from different levels of approximation to achieve reliable predictions of the linewidth.

 Altogether, the linewidths predicted by the highest-level approximation—the resummation—differ both qualitatively and quantitatively from those obtained using lower-level approximations, indicating that two-magnon bound states, their resonances, and the general spectral redistribution within the sunset DOS due to magnon-magnon interactions play an essential role in single-magnon excitations, even at the lowest temperatures.
+The predicted $\mu$eV-scale enhancement of the linewidth near the K point at low temperatures might be observable with Modulation of IntEnsity with Zero Effort (MIEZE)~\cite{Franz2019MIEZE}, a specialized variation of neutron spin-echo spectroscopy, given adequate sample volume.